timothyhouzet/mars-rover/README.md

 ## Notes

-Being set on a rectangular plateau/grid it assumed that a rover may not move past the bounds set for that rectangular plateau/grid
+* Being set on a rectangular plateau/grid it assumed that a rover may not move past the bounds set for that rectangular plateau/grid.

-Multiple rovers can be created with the Rover class
+* Multiple rovers can be created with the Rover class.

-Currently there is no direct input interface to the Rover class but one can be easily create one using standard input.
+* Currently there is no input interface to the Rover class but one can easily be created using standard input.